SoonToBeExper/WhoKnows/README.md

 # note
 uploaded the other files needed aswell, forgot to put them up yday - includes some html css etc + all the api stuff to connect the different api's to each other.

+# Updates
+wrote up code for unit tests for addmessages, advance stage and stage duration all tests successfully passed using pytest tweaked interview.py file by changing the advance_stage section of the code to now track the start and end time of each stage